jmcooper/angular-hogwarts-tdd-kata/README.md

 Yes that is another story. **Then, the software works as expected.
 The code is clean.
 Yes, I would say this story is done.**

 Congratulations, two points for Hufflepuff.
-Now, it is time for a Quidditch match.
+Now, as soon as I get this Leg-Locker Curse off, we can go to the Quidditch match.

 Story 3: Hat Sorts Randomly
 -------------------------